DS4PS/course-asu-paf-586-summer-2019/lab-04-feature-engineering.md

 Suggest three features of uniforms that might be used to classify images from these professions.
 In this case, also include a rule statement about how you predict the feature to be used.

+For example:

-For example, if the uniform has stripes on the arms, the individual will be a figherfighter or a pilot.
+* If the uniform has stripes on the arms, the individual will be a figherfighter or a pilot.

-If the uniform includes a skirt the individual is not a farmer, mechanic, or chef (on the job).
+* If the uniform includes a skirt the individual is not a farmer, mechanic, or chef (on the job).

-If the uniform is mostly black, the individual will be a judge, pilot, or police officer.
+* If the uniform is mostly black, the individual will be a judge, pilot, or police officer.

-If the uniform is mostly white, the individual will be a chef or a doctor.
+* If the uniform is mostly white, the individual will be a chef or a doctor.

-If the uniform includes a bow tie, the individual will likely be a waiter (or an engineer?).
+* If the uniform includes a bow tie, the individual will likely be a waiter (or an engineer?).

 ![](https://miro.medium.com/max/420/1*kgFf3orScs_NwQyspLslAQ.jpeg)